risingwavelabs/risingwave/integration_tests/iceberg-sink/README.md

 5. Stark airflow task
 In airflow ui(DAGS), we can find `remove_iceberg_orphan_files` and `rewrite_iceberg_small_files` ,open it by clicking on them.
 They will trigger tasks at regular intervals.

 This demo uses `spark` and `airflow`.
-We can find more at https://spark.apache.org/, https://airflow.apache.org/ and https://iceberg.apache.org/docs/latest/spark-procedures/.
+We can find more at https://spark.apache.org/, https://airflow.apache.org/.